An Information-Theoretic Analysis of Discrete-Time Control and Filtering Limitations by the I-MMSE Relationships: Introduction

-The remainder of this paper is organized as follows. \hyperref[sec2]{Section~II} introduces the preliminaries of information theory, and derives the discrete-time I-MMSE relationship. \hyperref[sec3]{Sections~III} and \hyperref[sec4]{IV} respectively investigate total information rates in different control and filtering systems, and \hyperref[sec5]{Section~V} draws the conclusions.
+The remainder of this paper is organized as follows. \hyperref[sec2]{Section II} introduces the preliminaries and derives the discrete-time I-MMSE relationship. \hyperref[sec3]{Sections III} and \hyperref[sec4]{IV} use total information (rate) to characterize the performance trade-offs of different control and filtering systems, and \hyperref[sec5]{Section~V} draws the conclusions.

 \textit{Notations}: For a discrete-time random variable $X_i$, $x_i$ denotes a sample or value of $X_i$.
-For a discrete-time random process, $X_0^n$ or $X_{0:n}$, from $i=0$ to $n$, $x_0^n$ stands for a sample path or value of $X_0^n$.
+For a discrete-time random process, $X_0^n$ or $X_{0:n}$, from $i=0$ to $n$, $x_{[0:n]}$ stands for a sample path or value of $X_0^n$.
 The norm of $X_0^n$ is defined by $\|X_0^n\| = (\sum_{i=0}^{n}X_i^\top X_i)^{1/2}$. $x_0^t$ stands for a continuous-time random process from $\tau = 0$ to $t$.
 For a complex number $c$, $|c|$ denotes its modulus. $\rm e$ is Euler's number.
 For a matrix $M$, $\det M$ or $|M|$ denotes its determinant. $\mu_i(M)$ denote the singular values of $M$ and are ordered as $\overline{\mu}(M):=\mu_1(M) \geq \mu_2(M) \geq \cdots \geq \mu_r(M) =: \underline{\mu}(M)$. $\|M\|$ denotes the norm of $M$ and equals $\overline{\mu}(M)$.
 Limit inferior or $\liminf$ is abbreviated as $\underline{\lim}$, and limit superior or $\limsup$ is shortened as $\overline{\lim}$.